timriffe/RSS_Reproducibility1/readme.md

 # Spanish life expectancy decomposition

 This repository contains R code to download and process data from the Spanish Instituto Nacional de Estadistica (INE).
 The tools used are catched using `renv`, such that the analysis will be exactly reproducible moving forward.
+These materials have been created for a presentation on reproducible workflows with publicly available data, held 7 June, 2023 for RSS Glagow Local Group.

 ## Installation